How to File a Wrongful Termination Lawsuit in Torrance, CA

 Wrongful termination refers to an unlawful dismissal from a job that violates your rights under state or federal law, or breaches a written or implied employment contract.
 California is an at-will employment state, which means an employer may generally terminate an employee at any time, for any reason - or for no reason at all.
 However, there are significant exceptions.

-For instance, if you were fired for whistleblowing, filing a complaint about workplace harassment, or taking medical leave under the Family and Medical Leave Act (FMLA), your employer may have broken the law.
+For instance, if you were fired for whistleblowing, filing a complaint about workplace harassment, or were terminated after taking protected medical leave under the Family and Medical Leave Act (FMLA), your employer may have broken the law.

 The most common grounds for wrongful termination lawsuits include: